cloudflare/workers-docs/workers-docs/src/content/tooling/wrangler/configuration.md

 - `preview`
 - `publish`

-Environment keys can be [*inherited*](#keys) from the top level configure, but if specified trumps top level specificity.
+Some environment properties can be [*inherited*](#keys) from the top level configuration, but values in an environment will always override those at the top level.

 ### Example